 In 1991 I set up a writing group in Tavistock, Devon.
 Later, this split into two: both are still active.
 The more general creative writing group is now peer-led, and the poetry side morphed into Two Rivers* poets, with whom I work monthly at an advanced level.
 Some of the original members are still with me, and very occasionally I invite a new person to join us (the group is by invitation only).

 This group of committed poets is very close to my heart – there’s something very intimate about working closely together on poetry, especially when there’s an understanding that poetry is also about the soul, and there’s a depth of trust and mutual respect.
+This of course is enhanced by decades of working together.
 Most of these poets are now well-published.